Frances Rings: Terrain (2012 and 2022)

 Stephen Page asked Rings to choreograph a work depicting Aboriginal views on landscape.
 She cites her trips to Flinders Ranges, which she used to visit every weekend as a child, and also Kati Thanda–Lake Eyre as her main influence to choreograph a piece that illustrates how geographical features influences people's mood and spirit.
 She wanted to incorporate imagery of Lake Eyre that she had witnessed during her visit.
 She states how on the first day of her trip to the lake, it was filled with water, but the next day it was empty and shiny.
 She also took a tour with an Arabana elder, who showed her around waterholes and sacred sites.
 She had access to stone tools and ancient paintings that mapped secret waterways.
 Rings was influenced by literal ideas of elements that make up the physical landscape of the lake, and explored figurative ideas of human connections to land and nature which she incorporated into her work, Terrain in 2012.

 Rings re-staged Terrain in 2022, with the show touring Sydney, Canberra and Brisbane from June to August.

 Sheoak (2015)

 When choreographing Sheoak, Rings was influenced by sheoak trees and how it is used by people to provide medicine, shelter and food amongst other purposes.
 Through symbolism, Through the choreography, Rings wanted to create a connection between the sheoak trees and Indigenous stories, focusing on how like sheoak trees, Indigenous languages, customs and knowledge are endangered.

 Television

-Rings has starred in the documentary drama The Widower (2004).
+Rings has starred in the drama film The Widower (2004).